COVID-19 implications for financial reporting and audit: Frequently asked questions (FAQs)

 A statement that refers to material uncertainty or that is a negative statement must be clearly worded and in sufficient detail for the reader to comprehend the statement fully.
 The statement should identify the item which is the subject of qualification and disclose monetary details where practicable.

 In addition to the financial report, the directors’ declaration and solvency statement are within the scope of the auditor’s report.
 In that context, auditors should perform appropriate audit work in relation to the solvency statement.

 While the solvency statement is made at a point in time, the requirements (as amended) concerning solvent trading apply at all times.
 Directors should review solvency as frequently as is necessitated by the circumstances of a company.

 See Regulatory Guide 22 Directors’ statement as to solvency (RG 22).

-Temporary relief is available for six months from director personal liability for incurring debts where a company is or will be insolvent in certain circumstances (see Question 10 above).
-An auditor of a company who suspects that the insolvent trading provisions (as amended by the Coronavirus Economic Response Package Omnibus Act 2020) or other duties of directors and officers under the Corporations Act have been contravened should report the matter to ASIC under section 311 of the Corporations Act.
+Temporary relief is available for six months from director personal liability for incurring debts where a company is or will be insolvent in certain circumstances (see FAQ 10 above).
+An auditor of a company who at any time of the year suspects that the insolvent trading provisions (as amended by the Coronavirus Economic Response Package Omnibus Act 2020) or other duties of directors and officers under the Corporations Act have been contravened should report the matter to ASIC under section 311 of the Corporations Act.
 Given the amendments a company continuing to trade while insolvent may not always be a contravention.
 However, an auditor should report if, for example, the failure of a director to prevent the company incurring a debt may have been dishonest or if debts have been incurred outside the ordinary course of the company’s business.

 See Regulatory Guide 34 Auditor’s obligations: Reporting to ASIC (RG 34).